All Episodes

 Phillips made national news last year when he refused to make a wedding cake for a same-sex couple, claiming that it violated his religious beliefs.

-The couple, the same-sex couple sued him.
+The couple, the same-sex couple, sued him.

-Administrative law judge Robert Spencer made a ruling on the case.
+Last week, administrative law judge Robert Spencer made a ruling on the case.

 Judge said that Phillips would have to sell gay couples' wedding cakes or risk facing penalties and fines in jail.